dfinity/portal/docs/developer-docs/integrations/ledger/deploy-new-token.md

 1. Ensure you have the ledger image, the private ledger interface, and the public ledger interface.
 If you do not have them, follow the steps in [Setup Ledger locally](./ledger-local-setup).

 2. Ensure you use a recent version of DFX.
-If you don’t have DFX installed, follow instructions on the [build](../../build/install-upgrade-remove) section to install it.
+If you don’t have DFX installed, follow instructions on the [Installing the SDK](../../build/install-upgrade-remove) section to install it.

 3. Add the following canister definition to the `dfx.json` file in your project: